Elganiny/BiTechX/README.md

 ## System Components
 - **Automated Dispenser & Multiplexer Control**
-  Utilizes a servo-controlled dispenser and a multiplexer system to manage multiple medication sectors.
-The dispenser is activated via sensor inputs and ensures proper dosing using NFC identification.
+  Utilizes a multiplexer system to manage multiple medication sectors.
+The dispenser is activated via sensor inputs and ensures proper dosing
 - **Sensor Integration**
   - **IR Sensor:** Detects the presence of objects for safe dispenser operation.
-  - **Laser Sensor:** Monitors the dispenser’s status (e.g., checking if the medicine compartment is open).
+  - **Laser Sensor:** Monitors the dispenser’s status (e.g., checking if the pill has dispensed from sector).
   - **Touch Sensor:** Allows users to interact with the system to acknowledge alerts.

 - **Audio Alerts**